Home BlogA Complete Due Diligence Checklist: Template to Use in 2024

 • Employee files – personnel files for all employees, which can help to assess the company’s compliance with employment laws

-• Benefit plan documents – the company’s employee benefits, such as health insurance, retirement plans, and stock options
+• Employee benefit plans – the company’s employee benefits, including health insurance, retirement plans, stock options, and stock purchase agreements

 • Workers’ compensation and disability insurance policies – the company’s insurance coverage for workplace injuries and disabilities